-Textured pebble mosic tile is one of those shower floor choices that you either love or hate.
+Textured tile is one of those shower floor choices that you either love or hate.
 Some folks really like the feeling of a hard reflexology foot massage while showering.
-Most folks, however, really don’t appreciate having to start every morning by being forced to stand on hard pebbles.
-The couple who bought a house with this shower floor were not fans of the “feature.”
+But the folks who bought this Austin, TX, home with a stone pebble shower floor were not fans of this badly installed “feature.”
+They desperately wanted to retile their shower floor to fix the painful, ugly, and badly sloped origional shower tile floor without having to rip everyting out to start over from scratch.

-So this shower floor was painful to stand on, ugly to look at, and unsanitary to boot.
+So this shower floor was painful to stand on, ugly to look at, and also impossible to keep clean.
 Very disappointing for the new homeowners who didn’t want to spend each day showering in sandals with their eyes closed.

 The Challenge

-Sometimes it’s possible to remove and replace shower floor tile if you know beforehand exactly what kind of waterproofing was used below the surface.
-Unfortunately the new homeowners didn’t know what kind of waterproofing had been used for this shower.
+Sometimes it is possible to very carefully remove and replace shower floor tile if you know beforehand exactly what kind of waterproofing was used below the surface.
+These folks didn’t know what kind of waterproofing had been used for this shower.
+Thankfully it is entirely fine to simply install new tile on top of the existing so long as you know that it isn’t leaking.

-The most conservative “do no harm” approach for re-doing the floor of an otherwise watertight shower is therefore to simply re-tile right over top of the existing floor tile.
-Traditional shower construction already has a ~2-in concrete mortar layer between the waterproofing and surface tile layers.
-So, just adding a bit more mortar and tile on top of the previous layer doesn’t increase the overall shower pan thickness by much.
-This approach also doesn’t risk damaging the waterproofing.
+The most conservative “do no harm” approach for re-doing an otherwise watertight tile shower floor is to simply retile right over top of the existing tile shower floor.
+Traditional shower construction already has a two inch or more concrete layer between the surface tile shower floor and the waterproofing layer underneath.
+Adding another layer of tile on top of the existing shower floor tile just adds a bit more thinset.
+This approach doesn’t risk damaging the waterproofing.

 Remember that tile and grout are not waterproof.
 Therefore, tiling on top of an existing tile layer won’t create a moisture sandwich.
-Instead, it’s the most conservative approach to fixing a badly tiled shower floor without compromising an otherwise well done watertight shower install.
+You can fix an improperly sloped tile shower floor by simply tiling it again with a proper slope.

-The rest of the master bath was done in a midcentury -style classic black and white decor, so the homeowners wanted their new shower floor to fit this same general aesthetic.
+The overall master bath decor was midcentury -style classic black and white, so the homeowners wanted their new shower floor to fit this same general aesthetic.

 The hexagonal mosaic floor tile they settled on was a great choice.
 Not only a matte finish for anti-slip, but also just 1/8-in thick for minimal height gain.

-The nice thing about classic tile is it’s generally both inexpensive and easy to source.
-Easy sourcing is especially critical nowadays in the midst of an ongoing multiyear pandemic.
+The nice thing about classic black and white porcelain tile is its both inexpensive and easy to source.

 STEP ONE: Reslope the pebbled surface

-This first step was the trickiest, and probably not something that you’d want to attempt without some previous practice.
-Sloping a shower floor from scratch is already a finicky process even utilizing easy to work with drypack deck mud.
+This first step to retile a shower floor is the trickiest, and probably not something that you’d want to attempt without some previous practice.
+Sloping a shower floor from scratch is already a finicky process.
 Using a skimcoat layer of thinset to achieve the same finish takes finesse.
 But if you do want to give it a go yourself (or just want to make sure that your contractor is working smartly), then here are some tips.

 SECOND, use masking tape around the floor perimeter for a guide.
 The whole point of redoing a shower floor is to make the new floor perfectly sloped.
 So do some preplanning to make the job easier, especially for getting the corners just right!
 Also, don’t be like this previous installer who didn’t even bother to trim away mosaic mat nylon strings before grouting.
 What a dope.